nm-z/Python_GUI_TS1500_Probe-B/README.md

 These commands will:
 1. Update your system
-2. Install necessary packages
+2. Install necessary packages (including docker-compose from Ubuntu repositories)
 3. Start and enable Docker service
-4. Remove any existing copy of the repository
-5. Clone a fresh copy of the repository
+4. Clone a fresh copy of the repository
-6. Build and run the Docker container
+5. Build and run the Docker container

 The application will run in an Ubuntu-based Docker container, ensuring consistent behavior across systems.

+> Note: We use `docker-compose` (with hyphen) as we're using the version from Ubuntu repositories.
+Also, we need to run it with `sudo` to ensure proper permissions.